John McCain 2000 presidential campaign: New Hampshire

 McCain was famously accessible to the press, using free media to compensate for his lack of funds.
 As one reporter later recounted, "McCain talked all day long with reporters on his Straight Talk Express bus; he talked so much that sometimes he said things that he shouldn't have, and that's why the media loved him."
 Some McCain aides saw the senator as naturally preferring the company of reporters to other politicians.

 McCain and Bush argued over their proposals for tax cuts; McCain criticized Bush's plan as too large and too beneficial to the wealthy.
 McCain preferred a smaller cut that would allocate more of the surplus towards the solvency of Social Security and Medicare.
 McCain pushed his signature issue of campaign finance reform, and was the only candidate to talk much about foreign policy and defense issues.

 On February 1, 2000, McCain won the primary with 49 percent of the vote to Bush's 30 percent, and suddenly was the focus of media attention.
 Other Republican candidates had dropped out or failed to gain traction, and McCain became Bush's only serious opponent.
 Analysts predicted that a McCain victory in the crucial South Carolina primary might give his insurgency campaign unstoppable momentum; a degree of fear and panic crept into not only the Bush campaign but also the Republican establishment and movement conservatism.
 Bush's top campaign staff met and strategized what to do about McCain; one advisor said, "We gotta hit him hard."
+The upset was widely interpreted as a shock to Bush's aura of inevitability and as proof that McCain's insurgent strategy had turned the nomination race into a genuine two-man contest.